North Hollywood shootout: Deaths of the gunmen

 While still in the parking lot, Mătăsăreanu was shot in the right buttock, the right leg, and the left forearm.
-A fourth projectile then lacerated his upper right eye socket and prompted him to duck behind the hood of the getaway car in shock; he subsequently abandoned his duffle bag of money, entered the getaway vehicle, and started the engine.
-As Phillips approached the passenger's side of the getaway vehicle, he was hit in the shoulder and his rifle was struck in the receiver and magazine by bullets fired by police.
+A fourth projectile then lacerated his upper right eye socket and prompted him to duck behind the hood of the getaway car in shock; he subsequently abandoned his duffel bag of money, entered the getaway vehicle, and started the engine.
+As Phillips approached the passenger side of the getaway vehicle, he was hit in the shoulder and his rifle was struck in the receiver and magazine by bullets fired by police.
 After firing a few more shots with one arm, Phillips discarded the HK-91 and retrieved the Norinco Type 56 S-1 before exiting the parking lot and retreating onto the street while Mătăsăreanu drove down the road.